acorg/light-matter/data/README.md

 that some PDB `ss.txt` sequences do not have a year assigned to them in `pdb-20160711-structures-by-year.txt`.
 This will occur if the `ss.txt` file is newer than the `pdb-20160711-structures-by-year.txt` or `pdb-20160711-obsolete.txt` files.
-In that case, you should probabaly download and clean a new version of `ss.txt` as well as the PDB entries file and obsolete files (see above for details on all of these).
+In that case, you should probably download and clean a new version of `ss.txt` as well as the PDB entries file and obsolete files (see above for details on all of these).